timothypratley/happyapi/docs/DESIGN.md

 Makes consuming the API a pleasure!
 I can use my IDE features like "help" and "autocomplete" to quickly make requests with confidence that I got them right.

-But there is value in having EVERYTHING be data (we can have both).
+There is value in having everything be data, and we can have both.

 ### Maintenance

-Automatically release schema changes?
+Automatically releasing schema changes would be nice to do in the future.

 ### Batteries included